johanmoritz/mattermost-webapp/report.md

 - node.js
 - libpng

+Gabriel: 1.5 hours

+It went quite smoothly for the most part, but I had some issues with getting the Docker environment to work properly.
+After reinstalling it and its dependencies it magically started working.

 5. analyzing code/output;

+Gabriel: 1.5 hours

+Analyzing relevant tests and code in order to add documentation for them and to figure out types to use for variables that require them.

 6. writing documentation;

+Gabriel: 4 hours

+Writing code documentation and report

 7. writing code;

+Gabriel: 5 hours

+Not a lot of code had to be changed in my assigned file, just took a little bit for me to figure out how typescript properly worked.
+Most of my time was spent pair-programming with Kasper on the manage_auto_responder file.

 8. running code?

 For setting up tools and libraries (step 4), enumerate all dependencies